mindis/snowplow.github.com/services/pipelines.md

 # Data pipelines and algorithms

 The last few years have seen the development of a new breed of ETL tools that enable the construction of sophisticated, fault tolerent, scalable data pipelines.
-We employ many of those tools in the Snowplow data pipeline, including software tools [Hadoop] [hadoop], [Cascading] [cascading] and [Scalding] [scalding], and cloud computing based tools e.g. [Elastic Mapreduce] [emr] and [Amazon Redshift] [redshift].
+We employ many of those tools in the Snowplow data pipeline, including software tools [Hadoop] [hadoop], [Hive] [hive] [Cascading] [cascading] and [Scalding] [scalding], and cloud computing based tools e.g. [Elastic Mapreduce] [emr] and [Amazon Redshift] [redshift].

 We use that experience to assist clients develop and implement sophisticated data pipelines using these new technologies and cloud based services.